AgarwalConsulting/Kubernetes-Training/slides.md

 - An Ingress does not expose arbitrary ports or protocols.
 Exposing services other than HTTP and HTTPS to the internet typically uses a service of type `Service.Type=NodePort` or `Service.Type=LoadBalancer`.

+- Popular use is to centralize many microservices under one name using routing rules (AKA edge service or API gateway).
+For example:

+  `example.com/account` - points to account service
+  `example.com/orders` - points to order service

+- Other solutions exist for this.
+For example, cloud providers have their own L7 load balancers such as Application Load Balancer from AWS.
+Ingress is just the K8S solution.
+You can also do it internally with your own app like we will do in the hackathon portion.

 .content-credits[https://kubernetes.io/docs/concepts/services-networking/ingress/]

 ---